ordinarylabs/bicycle/README.md

 Bicycle is a framework for defining database schemas with protobuf such that access patterns are generated as code and compiled into the database server itself.
 The goal is to reduce the overhead of query/response parsing at run time by using a binary serialization format and empowering the compiler do query planning ahead of time.

-## Why the name?

-The Bicycle is a metaphor for useful complexity, and one of the more influential inventions in history.
-It is also an interesting analogy for the anatomy of the framework...

-- Wheels (transport): gRPC
-- Frame (storage engine): RocksDB
-- Pedals, gears, handlebars, breaks, etc. (logic): Rust

 ## Install

 Before installing `bicycle` you'll need to have [Rust](https://www.rust-lang.org/tools/install) and [protoc](https://grpc.io/docs/protoc-installation/) installed.